MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/05-securitymodel/01-securitymodel.md

 The table above gives an overview of how ACLs and RBAC can be used to manage permissions to the data in your Azure Data Lake Storage Gen2 accounts.
 At a high level, use RBAC to manage coarse grained permissions that apply to storage accounts or file systems and use ACLs to manage fine grained permissions that apply to files and directories.

+>[!CAUTION]
->[!CAUTION] For every subdomain dataset two Azure AD Security Groups should be created; one for Read and Write, the other for Read-only.\
+>For every subdomain dataset two Azure AD Security Groups should be created; one for Read and Write, the other for Read-only.\
 \
 If the dataset is non-sensitive then Users Principal Names(UPNs) and Service Principal object can be added to these groups.
 If the dataset is SENSITIVE then we would recommend that only Service Principal object and/or Managed Service Identity (MSI) be added to these groups.
-Please see [Considerations for securing sensitive data](02-sensitive.md#considerations-for-securing-sensitive-data) for further details on our sensitive data security pattern.
+Please see [Data Privacy](02-sensitive.md) for further details on our sensitive data security pattern.

 Resist the opportunity to directly assign individual users or service principals.
 Using an Azure AD Security Group structure will allow you to add and remove users or service principals without the need to reapply ACLs to an entire directory structure.
 Instead, you can just add or remove users and service principals from the appropriate Azure AD security group.